ministryofjustice/security-guidance/intranet/long-term-leave.md

 * Remind your staff member that the Acceptable Usage Policy applies at all times during their leave.
 The policy can be found [here](/guidance/security/it-computer-security/acceptable-use/).
 * Preparation or return from any type of leave may be accompanied by changes in working patterns.
 The Remote Working guidance provides useful advice for anyone who may be working remotely for the first time.
 The policy can be found [here](/guidance/security/emergencies/coronavirus-guidance/security/remote-working/).

-**Note:** Devices that are not used for 3 months or more go in to a technical “quarantine”, intentionally to render them unusable.
+**Note:** Devices that are not used for 3 months or more go in to a technical "quarantine", intentionally to render them unusable.
 Staff members should log in to their devices once per month during leave, to ensure that technical quarantine is not activated.
 Logging in also helps ensure that system updates are downloaded and applied.

 ##Reviewing access to data and information systems

 Before the staff member goes on leave, review their access to data and information systems, to ensure that this meets an ongoing need.
 This means that:

 * If the staff member's role is planned to change on their return to the MoJ, consider removing access now to data and information systems which they will no longer need.
-If their role is not planned to change on their return, you might consider leaving access “as-is” currently.
+If their role is not planned to change on their return, you might consider leaving access "as-is" currently.
 * Consider removing access to data or information systems which are `OFFICIAL-SENSITIVE`.
-This is in line with the necessity rigorously to apply the “need to know” principle for `OFFICIAL-SENSITIVE` information.
+This is in line with the necessity rigorously to apply the "need to know" principle for `OFFICIAL-SENSITIVE` information.
 See the guidance on classifying information for more detail [/guidance/knowledge-information/protecting-information/classifying-information/](/guidance/knowledge-information/protecting-information/classifying-information/)

 ##When to remove access and return assets